jpittman/vsc/_posts/2021-04-02-on-the-subject-of-accountability.md

 ***Nothing.
 I don't get the chance to make things right.
 I don't get a choice.
 Instead, I just need to do better, to be accountable, and hope that others will put their trust me again.***

 So that's what I'm doing.

-In February of 2021, I did the 28 Days project.
+In February of 2021, I did the [28 Days](https://videostorecowboy.com/projects/accountability/28days.html) project.
 The goal was to educate myself and acknowledge the issues that have become important to me.
 I shared what I learned with others by streaming the information in the form of slides.
 That effort has led to me doing a lot of writing about my experiences in trying to figure this out.
-The accountability project is the next phase of this experience.
+The [Accountability](https://videostorecowboy.com/projects/accountability/accountability.html) project is the next phase of this experience.
 It's a way to track the things I'm doing so that I know where I've been in this process.

 It’s time to get back to work.
 I hope you’ll join me.